-Overall, the comments suggested that the position of the social worker in the CMHT was in flux with a range of experiences across the sample.
-The managers’ remarks also indicated that social workers were valued by them both as an extra pair of hands when undertaking generic work and for their specialist contribution which enabled CMHTs to offer comprehensive and holistic support.
-Their loss to the team meant a loss of easy and informal access to these “specialist skills and knowledge within mental health” (37.2).
+Overall, managers’ remarks indicated that social workers were valued by them both as an extra pair of hands when undertaking generic work (e.g. “additional social workers can offer a lot of generic working … now required (27.4)) and for their specialist contribution, including “skilled risk assessments, assessments of mental capacity [and] focussed social work interventions” (19.4) which enabled CMHTs to offer comprehensive and holistic support.
+Their loss to the team meant a loss of easy and informal access to their “specialist skills and knowledge within mental health” (37.2) and to a collaborative approach that benefited all.

+In the coming weeks the role of the social workers will change within the CMHT … we will no longer offer a holistic care coordination approach but instead a fragmented health/social work divided approach with the social work staff offering ‘Care Act’ work with mental health populations only … This is due to a focus on finances over client need (13.2)

+I believe that social care and CMHT need to be fully integrated … We need to work together to promote seamless care for our patients (4.3)

 Discussion